docker/docs/get-started/02_our_app.md

 description: Follow this step-by-step guide to learn how to create and run a containerized application using Docker
 ---

-For the rest of this guide, you'll be working with a simple todo list manager that runs on Node.js.
+For the rest of this guide, you'll be working with a simple to-do list manager that runs on Node.js.
 If you're not familiar with Node.js, don't worry.
 This guide doesn't require any prior experience with JavaScript.